stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://twitter.com/search?q=Cloudflare).

+“Because Cloudflare will see all the DNS traffic.
+(RFC 7626 for details.)” by [@bortzmeyer](https://twitter.com/bortzmeyer/status/1213155381872070656)

 "@Cloudflare
  your 1.1.1.1 dns has trouble accessing some of the cdn server.
 Eg: http://airasia.com, https://touchngo.com.my, cdn images cannot be loaded.
 So I revert to Google DNS." [@bowranger](https://twitter.com/bowranger/status/1213031783576428550)